 Another factor to consider: If FDA doesn’t get enough voluntary participation, it could mandate a harsher version of the program because it won’t have enough actual industry-generated data from pharmaceutical manufacturers to develop parameters.
-While FDA doesn’t explicity say that in the new guidance, common sense tells us it’s a potential outcome.
+While the FDA doesn’t explicitly say that common sense in the new guidance tells us it’s a potential outcome.

 Impact of Voluntary Quality Metrics Reporting Program

-Instead, FDA hopes to be able to use the data from the voluntary program to focus its resources on those areas of highest risk to public health, e.g. risk-based inspection scheduling.
+Instead, the FDA hopes to use the data from the voluntary program to focus its resources on those areas of highest risk to public health, e.g., risk-based inspection scheduling.
 Specifically, the agency will: